mui/mui-x/docs/data/data-grid/editing/editing.md

 These events and props are called with an object containing the row ID and column field of the cell that is being edited.
 The object also contains a `reason` param that specifies which type of interaction caused the event to be fired—for instance, `'cellDoubleClick'` when a double-click initiates edit mode.

-The following demo shows how to prevent the user from exiting edit mode when clicking outside of a cell.
+The following demo shows how to prevent the user from exiting edit mode when clicking outside a cell.
 To do this, the `onCellEditStop` prop is used to check if the `reason` is `'cellFocusOut'`.
 If that condition is true, it [disables](/x/react-data-grid/events/#disabling-the-default-behavior) the default event behavior.
 In this context, the user can only stop editing a cell by pressing <kbd class="key">Enter</kbd>, <kbd class="key">Escape</kbd> or <kbd class="key">Tab</kbd>.